-Common stock offered by Selling

-Stockholders:

-1,589,306 shares of common stock, par value \$0.0001 per share, which includes 1,388,406 outstanding shares of common stock, 181,000 shares of common stock issuable upon exercise of outstanding options and 19,900 shares of common stock issuable upon exercise of warrants (collectively, the "Resale Shares").

-Offering price: The se

-The selling stockholders (the "Selling Stockholders") will sell their Resale Shares at prevailing market prices or in privately negotiated transactions.
+Common stock offered by Selling Stockholders: 1,226,295 shares of common stock, par value \$0.0001 per share (the "Resale Shares").
+Offering price: The selling stockholders (the "Selling Stockholders") at prevailing market prices or in privately negotiated transactions.
 See "Plan of Distribution."
 Common stock outstanding: 18,522,295 shares.
 Use of proceeds: We will not receive any of the proceeds from the sale of the Resale Shares by the Selling Stockholders.
-Any proceeds received from the exercise of options or warrants by Selling Stockholders will be used by us for working capital purposes.
-See "Use of making an investment decision, you should carefully consider all of the information in this prospectus and, in particular, you should evaluate the risk factors set forth under the caption "Risk Factors" beginning on page 6.
+See "Use of Proceeds."
+Risk factors: An investment in our securities involves a high degree of risk and could result in a loss of your entire investment.
+Prior to making an investment decision, you should carefully consider all of the information in this prospectus and, in particular, you should evaluate the risk factors set forth under the caption "Risk Factors" beginning on page 6.
+OTCQB Symbol: RTGN